 accommodate the individual needs of all families that need the service in every way we can by providing comprehensive services to address the individual needs for our Program Participants and their families.
 We strive to provide services based on each family’s unique needs, distinct circumstances, and individual resources in attempt to continue to reach as many kids and teens with ASD that need our services to access become included in their community, within the scope of services, current regulations, and relevant economic circumstances that affect our organization.

 The fastest and easiest way to get your child started with the Community Coaching Center program is private payment.
-We will walk you through every step of the process, beginning with a site tour and an evaluation of your child by our Program Director and/or Director of Behavioral Services and/or Clinical Director/BCBA.
+We will walk you through every step of the process, beginning with a site tour and an evaluation of your child by a member of our program management team.
 Call us at: 858-603-9835 to get started.

 If your child or teen has been diagnosed with ASD, we can help you determine whether your health insurance plan will provide coverage for our services or other services.
 Start by contacting us at 858-603-4812 and we’ll walk you through the information we’ll need to check with your insurance company on eligibility.

 The Regional Center will perform a clinical evaluation to determine your child’s eligibility for service and to identify the type(s) of services he or she may need.
-These services can include ABA therapy and Socialization Training programs such as those provided by the Community Coaching program, as well as many other services to support individuals with developmental disabilities throughout their lifespan.
-A Regional Center case manager will be assigned to your child’s case to coordinate services, track progress of services they fund, and provide resource referrals.
+A Regional Center case manager will be assigned to your child’s case to coordinate services, track the progress of services they fund, and provide resource referrals.